 We are committed to ensuring your privacy

 At Meat Shop Drop, we promise to protect our customers’ data and only use it for the purpose it is collected for.
-Our customer’s privacy is very important for us and we will never take any actions that would sabotage or put our customers safety at risk.
+Our customer’s privacy is very important to us and we will never take any actions that would sabotage or put our customer’s safety at risk.
 We ensure all our customers that we are extremely mindful when it comes to data protection laws and all the information gathered about our customers during the time when the services have been provided, will always be used and dealt with confidentiality.

-Post: 33 Parliament street, Peterborough, PE1 2LS
+Post: 33 Parliament Street, Peterborough, PE1 2LS

 Lodging a complaint

-Every individual who is our customer has the authority to practise their rights and file a complaint against us to the Information Commissioner’s Office (ICO), the UK regulator for data protection issues if they feel that their personal data is being misused.
+Every individual who is our customer has the authority to practice their rights and file a complaint against us to the Information Commissioner’s Office (ICO), the UK regulator for data protection issues if they feel that their personal data is being misused.
 However, we would appreciate it if we get a chance to hear your concerns first in order to clear any misunderstandings or rectify our faults if need be.

-In this section we will share our updated policies along with the date the revisions were implemented.
+In this section, we will share our updated policies along with the date the revisions were implemented.
 It is important to note that any revised policy will be put into effect immediately and will only be applied to the data collected after the policy is implemented.
-It is highly advised to check this section before making any purchase so that you are aware how your data is being used.
+It is highly advised to check this section before making any purchase so that you are aware of how your data is being used.

 Customer information updates

-It is essential for all our customers to keep us informed about any changes in their data that has been shared with us.
+It is essential for all our customers to keep us informed about any changes in their data that have been shared with us.
 Please make sure that you keep us in the loop for any changes in your personal info during your relationship with us.

 What information do we collect?